nginmesh/nginmesh/README.md

 ```

 #### Deploy Application
-The sample app is copied from Istio project without modification.Please, refer to [Deploy Bookinfo Reference application](https://istio.io/docs/guides/bookinfo.html)   We only support deployment using Kubernetes initializer.
+The sample app is copied from Istio project without modification.
+Please, refer to [Bookinfo](https://istio.io/docs/guides/bookinfo.html) for more details.

+Note: We only support deployment using Kubernetes initializer.

 1. Change directory to the root of the Nginmesh installation directory